snail-unamur/snail-website/content/project/msc-denis-detry/index.md

 slides: ""
 ---

-The goal of the thesis is to devise an approach for automated test execution for digital performances developed using creative coding.
+The goal of this thesis is to design and implement an augmented reality performance testing framework.